Are Poll Workers Paid?

 Step 2: Complete a Poll Worker application online.

-Step 3: You will be contacted by a member of our Poll Worker Department with information about upcoming Orientation Sessions.
+Step 3: You will be contacted by a member of our Poll Worker Department with information about upcoming Training Sessions.

-No. Per Florida Election Law, all Poll Workers must attend a job specific Poll Worker training class prior to working on Election Day.
-In addition to the in-person Poll Worker training class, Poll Workers must complete the online Conflict Management and Sensitivity training each year before working your first election that year.
+Yes.
+Per Florida Election Law, all Poll Workers must attend a job-specific Poll Worker training class prior to working on Election Day.

 What are the different Poll Worker positions?